StarlingXWeb/starlingx-website/src/pages/blog/starlingx-ptp-part-3.md

 To describe the use case the best, let's take a look at the the telecom market as synchronizing mobile phone tower transmissions is one of the primary use cases for PTP.
 A virtualized Radio Access Network (vRAN) environment contains disaggregated functions compared to a traditional RAN setup which allows to move real time functions, combined in the virtual distributed unit (vDU) out to the edge while keeping the more compute-intensive, non-real-time ones in a central data center as part of the virtual central unit (vCU).

 In this setup, if a vDU application transitions to the 'FREERUN' state, because the synchronizing network delivers unacceptable synchronization quality, it should immediately disable radio frequency (RF) transmission and keep it turned off until proper synchronization is reacquired.
 But here comes the obstacle, just like other functionality in the applications, PTP also relies on a hardware resource, namely the physical hardware clock (PHC).
-In order to follow the state of the synchronization system the application would need to have access to the underlying hardware layer which is ncan get complicated in virtualized and cloud environments.
+In order to follow the state of the synchronization system the application would need to have access to the underlying hardware layer which can get complicated in virtualized and cloud environments.
 On one hand, he application needs to know what mechanism is offered by the cloud in order to monitor the synchronization state (e.g. ptp4l, ts2phc).
-On the other hand, t needs to have privileged access that is typically a level that admins hold and that does not get provided to the application layer in a cloud solution.
+On the other hand, it needs to have privileged access that is typically a level that admins hold and that does not get provided to the application layer in a cloud solution.

 StralingX addressed the above challenges by providing a subscription framework that gives the hosted applications the ability to subscribe and receive PTP status notifications.
-This framework is used as an abstraction layer between the application and the platform, keeping the platform secure and provides an easy way for the applications to request PTP notifications.
+This framework is used as an abstraction layer between the workload and the platform, keeping the platform secure and providing better interoperability for the applications as well as an easy way to request PTP notifications.
 This functionality is accessible via [REST API](https://docs.starlingx.io/api-ref/ptp-notification-armada-app/index.html).
 Please note that this API only covers subscription to PTP status notifications but may expand in the future to provide status notifications for other resources as well, such as FPGAs.

 The subscription mechanism provides the following features and values to applications:
 - Subscription triggers the readiness of the application to receive the notifications